Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 There is a go back button in case the user has made a mistake.
 This should bring the user back to the posts page - yes

 If the user wants to delete this post they click delete.
 The user is redirected to the posts page and the post should not be shown - yes

+If a not logged in user tries to access the delete page via url they are redirected to login page - yes

 #13 feedback messages